JACKSON LEADERSHIP FELLOWS PROGRAM

 While the core elements of the program are consistent for each cohort, the program is curated to meet the needs and interests of the Fellows.
 Through their participation in the program, Fellows advance their leadership skills, practice what they are learning in the community, develop deep professional connections through the Foundation’s broader network, and build an understanding of the Jackson legacy.

 The Jackson Foundation selects candidates based on their level of civic and professional engagement, areas of impact, commitment to finding common ground, thirst for learning, and connection to the Foundation’s mission.

-For questions about the program, please contact Carol Vipperman, Program Manager, at 206-682-8565 or at via email.
+For questions about the program, please contact Carol Vipperman, Program Manager.

 About Senator Jackson

 Henry M. “Scoop” Jackson was one of the most successful leaders in American public service.
-The Senator was well known and respected for mentoring generations of young men and women into political and civic leadership.
+The Senator was well-known and respected for mentoring generations of young men and women into political and civic leadership.
 He was widely regarded as a master statesman and legislator throughout his 43-year tenure in the U.S. Congress.
-George Will, author and political commentator, characterized Henry Jackson as “the finest public servant I have known.”
+George Will, author, and political commentator, characterized Jackson as “the finest public servant I have known.”
 Part prosecutor and part professor, Senator Jackson was a courageous leader and respected national figure who relied on the lessons of history to understand and shape public policy.

 Beyond the substantive impact of his tenure, Senator Jackson’s legacy also offers a model of effective leadership in public service.
 Those who served with the Senator or studied his career continue to view him as a man of great character, dedication, and accomplishment, a person to be emulated.